Sidharth-Darwin/sidharth-darwin.github.io/_tabs/about.md

 The goal of this blog is to create a focused and structured archive of technical concepts that I'm learning and working through.
 You'll find posts on algorithms, mathematical foundations, implementation guides, and other related material — all centered around building a deeper grasp of ML and its supporting disciplines.

-This is not a personal blog.
-Every post is intended to contribute meaningfully to the collective understanding of machine learning and its ecosystem.

 Feel free to explore, learn, and contribute!